Negotiations phrases: Dealing with unreasonable demands exercise

 Close

-9. A direct question, whose purpose is to remind the seller that negotiations will fail if there is no compromise, is
+9. A phrase used to threaten the seller that negotiations will fail if they don't make a compromise in their offer, is

 Would you prefer to lose the contract or make a concession: